ATKoala/automated-plan-checking/README.md

 ![Spyder navigation](docs/images/navigate-clone-location.png)
 2. In Spyder console, enter `!git clone https://github.com/ATKoala/automated-plan-checking.git`.
 Note the exclamation mark!
 ![Git clone results](docs/images/run-git-clone.png)
-3. The program will be downloaded as a folder "automated-plan-checking", in the working directory. (in this example on the desktop)
+3. The program will be downloaded as a folder "automated-plan-checking", in the working directory.
+(In this example, the desktop)
 ![Cloned folder](docs/images/show-cloned-dir.png)

 ### Usage

 1. In Spyder, navigate to the directory in which the program is saved and open *app.py*.
 2. Click Run.
-On a fresh install from github, it will run the program on sample dicoms in the data/ folder.
+On a fresh install from github, it will run the program on sample dicoms in the 'data' folder.
 ![Running in spyder](docs/images/running-in-spyder.png)
 3. It may be desirable to use the [settings file](settings.txt) and specify different input locations depending on where your dicoms are, each time you run the program.